AryaBuwa/Weekly-Submissions/README.md

     - 📅 Weekly Updates: Every week, I’ll add new submissions to showcase my progress.

 - **Current Progress :** (updated Daily)
-    - Learning Machine Learning and also performing and preactising EDA on data.
+    - Learning Machine Learning Algorithms and also performing and preactising EDA on data.

 - How to Explore:
     - Browse: Check out the projects from each week.